California Domestic Partner Rights Act Prompts Changes for Some Students in Eligibility

 for State and Institutional Aid Programs.
 The California Domestic Partner Rights

-Responsibilities Act of 2003 seeks to secure for eligible couples
+and Responsibilities Act of 2003 seeks to secure for eligible couples who register

-each other, to their children, to third parties and to the state,
+duties to each other, to their children, to third parties and to the state, as the

-California state student financial aid programs and aid programs of
+student financial aid programs and aid programs of California public institutions.